badaix/snapcast/doc/configuration.md

     The loopback device can be created during boot by adding `snd-aloop` to `/etc/modules`

-2. the loopback device should show up in `aplay -l`
+2. The loopback device should show up in `aplay -l`

     ```sh
     aplay -l